morgangraphics/ansible-role-java/README.md

 Available variables are listed below, along with default values see [defaults/main.yml]( defaults/main.yml)

 Run System Update before Install
-*It is recommended that this be set to True, however, if you do this as part of another step this can be False*
+*It is recommended that this be set to true, however, if you do this as part of another step this can be false*

-    system_update: True
+    system_update: true

 The Java type version to install.
 Options are `jre` or `jdk`